Building Your Make-up Portfolio

 The course is only available for Delamar Students because we’ll be building on skills learnt at Delamar Academy: we will not be starting from the basics.

 The course provides an intensive grounding in creating a portfolio that displays your make-up and hairdressing skills in a structured but artistic way.
-At the end of the module, you will:
+At the end of your course, you will:

 - Know how to research a subject and use relevant reference material to fulfil a make-up brief;

 - Understand the key differences between portfolio pictures required for work in TV, Film, Theatre, and Fashion;

 - Possess the professional skills to help you start your career in the make-up artist industry;